Q: |

 - Pass a data audit

-- Execute a legally binding certification that the data are accurate, not mis
+- Execute a legally binding certification that the data are accurate, not mis leading and qualified professionals were used

 - Publish a summary of the certification on a web site